-We need BI tools to connect to the data generated by our business applications, to make sense of this data, and to turn it into actionable insights.
+We need BI tools to connect to the data generated by our SaaS and cloud applications, to make sense of this data, and to turn it into actionable insights.
 For example, you need to connect your marketing, e-commerce, and sales data alongside your financial data to get a holistic view of the performance of your business activities.

 Thanks to business intelligence, we can answer important questions like: